mjb3/DPOMPs.jl/docs/src/index.md

 * Bayesian parameter inference, and
 * Simulation of,
-* Discrete-state-space Partially Observed Markov Processes, in Julia.
+* *Discrete*-state-space *Partially Observed Markov Processes*, in Julia.
-* It also includes automated tools for convergence diagnosis and analysis.
+* It also includes automated tools for things like convergence diagnosis, model assessment and analysis.

 ## Installation
-See the package [source code repository][https://github.com/mjb3/DPOMPs.jl] for instructions.
+See the package [source code repository](https://github.com/mjb3/DPOMPs.jl) for instructions on how to install the package.

 ## Overview